 Coffee and bladder cancer

-Studies provided sufficient evidence for the Institute of Cancer Research (IARC) to conclude that there is inadequate evidence of an association between coffee intake and bladder cancer, highlighting that smoking may have confounded results in some of the early studies1.
+Studies provided sufficient evidence for the Institute of Cancer Research (IARC), which concluded that there is inadequate evidence of an association between coffee intake and bladder cancer, highlighting that smoking may have confounded results in some of the early studies1

-• A 2017 study following 73,346 Japanese individuals where 274 cases of bladder cancer were identified, concluded that the data indicates a significant inverse association between coffee consumption and bladder cancer62
+• A 2017 study following 73,346 Japanese individuals, where 274 cases of bladder cancer were identified, concluded that the data indicates a significant inverse association between coffee consumption and bladder cancer43

-• A 2020 analysis of 12 cohort studies in Japan concluded that an increased risk of bladder cancer was seen among coffee drinkers in male smokers but not those who had never smoked, or in females.
-The authors suggested that the results were unlikely to be causal and possibly caused by residual confounding of smoking63
+• A 2020 analysis of 12 cohort studies in Japan concluded that an increased risk of bladder cancer was seen among coffee drinkers in male smokers, but not those who had never smoked, or in females.
+The authors suggested that the results were unlikely to be causal and were possibly caused by residual confounding of smoking44

 Research investigating a dose response relationship between coffee intake and bladder cancer is also limited.